onloki/V0.1-onloki-edition/V01_onloki_edition/PCBs/v01_Toolhead_PCB/v01_Toolhead_PCB/Readme.md

 # V0.1 Toolhead PCB

-See the original Pancakeboard by Christoph Müller (https://github.com/christophmuellerorg/voron_0_pancake_board).
+Inspired by the original Pancake board by Christoph Müller (https://github.com/christophmuellerorg/voron_0_pancake_board).
 I just simplified the PCB for my needs.

 NOTE: This is not a Pancake Board!
-It share only the same outer dimensions and placement of some connectors (not same Pinout!)
+It share only the same outer dimensions and placement of some connectors (differend Pinout!)

 # BOM